 How to Re-Lodge Your Transfer Deeds

-1. Confirm Your Eligibility: Before you proceed, cross-check your eligibility.
+Before you proceed, cross-check your eligibility.
 Make sure that your transfer deed was submitted before 1st April 2019 and was rejected or returned.
 If you tick the boxes, proceed.

-2. Rectify Documents: Complete or correct the transfer deed and enclosures.
+Complete or correct the transfer deed and enclosures.
 Make sure the names, folio number, and signatures match the share certificate.

-3. Include Demat Details: Enter the Demat account number on the transfer form or covering letter.
+Enter the Demat account number on the transfer form or covering letter.
 Including a recent CML as proof would be helpful, too.

-4. Send to RTA: Send all of the documents to the Registrar & Transfer Agent (RTA), or send it to the listed company’s share transfer department, if there is none available.
+Send all of the documents to the Registrar & Transfer Agent (RTA), or send it to the listed company’s share transfer department, if there is none available.
 You will find the RTA contact information: Numbers, the company’s website, and listings/financial reports.

-5. Follow Up on Application: Once submitted, follow up with the RTA.
+Once submitted, follow up with the RTA.
 Keep scanned copies of your paperwork and possibly use a courier service with tracking.

 Act now: gather your share certificates and transfer form today.
 Need help?
 Infiny Solutions can help you get your shares back.